 The Final Fantasy Legend games (actually part of the SaGa series) had it so you had to pay for your inns based on how much HP worth of healing you needed, which made it cheaper to cast healing spells on yourself before entering and recharge your magic almost for free.

 In the original FFL, though, all characters except the main character could only die three times before they were really dead.
 I guess Inns can't do everything.

 Romancing Sa Ga 2 used a similar principle but Life points were the standard instead of hearts.
 If you the Artifact of Doom you actually lose Life Points when at any inn except the emperor's bed.

-In Yu Gi Oh The Sacred Cards, this becomes an irritatingly ridiculous trope, as there is only one Trauma Inn in the entire game: your character's house, which is not only the only place you can save, but the only place you can restore your life points inbetween duels, despite the fact that no other game in this series or even the anime required it.
+In Yu-Gi-Oh!
+Reshef of Destruction, this becomes an irritatingly ridiculous trope, as there is only one Trauma Inn in the entire game: your character's house, which is not only the only place you can save, but the only place you can restore your life points inbetween duels, despite the fact that no other game in this series or even the anime required it.

 Breath of Fire III had camps, which overrode the need for inns, unless you suffered a Non-Lethal K.O., which would reduce your max HP until you, yes, coughed up for an inn.

 In Breath of Fire IV, resting at the inn provides the same benefits as the above example, as well as fully healing your dragon forms' Hit Points and the one-at-a-time only Dragon evocations.